 Problem: If you have cancer, you may be feeling too afraid or hopeless to make your best decisions.

 Solution: Give yourself time.
 Most people have far more power over their own health than they allow themselves to believe.
-One of my roles as a coach is to empower you to move past any lingering fears or doubts, and then create your own best plan for healing.
+One of my roles as a coach is to empower you to move past any fears and doubts.

 Problem: Some cancer patients don’t truly explore options until they end up in a crisis situation.
 Instead, they accept or decline medical treatments in the order those treatments are offered.